elitegoliath/blind_eternities/README.md

 * Download and parse card data from Scryfall using the "ingest" rust script.
 * Index the card data for optimized use in a vector database using the "index" rust script.

+Steps to verify (ensure .env vars are filled out):

+* Ensure terminal is in project root
+* python ./test_core.py

 ## Disclaimer